We do make custom bath bombs. Including shape, colour, scent, special ingredients, surprise on the inside and packaging.

 We use lake colours because they wash off the bath tub with a simple rinse.

 Dyes look amazing as some of you see on social media but the draw back is it fades quickly, especially in the sunlight.
 Dyes can also stain the skin if the user holds the bath bomb while the bath bomb is reacting.
-The dyes does wash off after a few days but you’ll be sure to get the complaints before then!
+The dyes does wash off after a few days but you’ll be sure to hear the complaints before then!

 Less is more.
 The most important part of a bath bomb is it not breaking.
 If you load a bath bomb with too much oils and butters, it’s going to get soft and mushy.
 Even worse, it appears hard but breaks in a hot cargo van/truck.
-By the time your bath bomb gets to the customer, it turned into soft powder.

 We can put your item in a bath bomb.
 Rings, capsules, fortunes, gemstones, we done it.